simbo1905/thinbus-srp-js/README.md

 ## Using

+See the demo file at [Demo.java](https://bitbucket.org/simon_massey/thinbus-srp-js/src/master/src/test/java/com/bitbucket/thinbus/Demo.java)

-Check the [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).
+Check out the [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).
 The build tool can run it locally for you.

 For the definitions of the values discussed below please refer to the [SRP design page](http://srp.stanford.edu/design.html).
 The following sequence diagram shows how to register a user with an SRP salt and verifier as demonstrated by the
 [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).